 The theory behind these community action programs is that if the citizens assume the responsibility of working with the municipal police to make their neighborhoods safe, it will follow that a reduction in the incidence of crime and its associated trauma will occur.
-The rationale is that if the citizens act as additional "eyes and ears" for law enforcement officers in reporting crimes in their neighborhood, it will follow that it will bec perpetrated.
+The rationale is that if the citizens act as additional "eyes and ears" for law enforcement officers in reporting crimes in their neighborhood, it will follow that it will become more difficult for a crime to be successfully perpetrated.